PTUA logo

 At the moment, the system gives people a financial incentive to drive a car rather than take public transport and help with sustainability, he said yesterday.
 From both a cost and environment point of view, it seems counterproductive.
 Common sense would suggest, particularly in city areas, that you change the rules to eliminate that disincentive....

-The problem that occurs when planners cease to take public transport seriously - as in Melbourne - is that the situation becomes self perpetuating.
+The problem that occurs when planners cease to take public transport seriously – as in the suburbs of Melbourne – is that the situation becomes self perpetuating.
 People start to see fewer and fewer people like themselves on public transport, cease using it themselves, and advise their children not to use it.
-Eventually a kind of stigma attaches to the very fact of being a public transport user.
-This can be most clearly seen in Geelong, where traders now routinely petition against bus stops being located outside their businesses!
+Eventually a kind of stigma attaches to the very fact of being a public transport user, as the ‘fundamental attribution error’ creeps in.
+This can be most clearly seen in Geelong, where traders have petitioned against bus stops being located outside their businesses!

 Fortunately, this vicious cycle can be reversed.
 If it is perceived that ordinary people use the system, more and more people will be attracted to it as confidence in the system increases and the stigma dissipates.
+It becomes no longer tenable to say that public transport is the exclusive preserve of a car-deprived underclass.
 This has been seen in Perth where public transport, once shunned by the populace, has become respectable again as a direct result of the government taking it seriously and investing in genuine service improvements.

 Both principles can be seen at work when comparing the perception of Melbourne trams with that of Melbourne buses.
 In cities with well-planned public transport, the kind of vehicle isn't a major factor in people's willingness to use the system.
 But in Melbourne, trams have historically been operated by a government entity (the Tramways Board) with a strong sense of public purpose and a healthy respect for its passengers; whereas buses were operated by private companies with a condescending or even hostile attitude to their passengers.
 In recent years the bus industry has made a real effort to improve its record, and buses are a lot better than they used to be.
 But their history has nonetheless led to clear differences in performance: trams are frequent, well-patronised, have high cost recovery, and have earned an iconic status as symbols of the city; buses are infrequent, poorly patronised, have low cost recovery, and are regarded as the ugly ducklings of the transport system.